-Provider has reached its Prioritisation Threshold.
-Priority 2 (standard) processing does not apply to visa applications from VET students enrolled with a TAFE Provider.
+The Department of Home Affairs decision makers will never apply Priority 2 (standard) processing to visa applications from VET students enrolled with a TAFE Provider.

 For higher education and VET providers, the Prioritisation Threshold refers to 80 per cent of an individual provider's 2025 indicative NOSC allocation.